liuyehcf/BlogSource/_posts/Netty-服务端启动源码剖析.md

         synchronized (this) {
             assert !registered;

-            // This Channel itself was registered.
+            //This Channel itself was registered.
             registered = true;

             pendingHandlerCallbackHead = this.pendingHandlerCallbackHead;
-            // Null out so it can be GC'ed. this.pendingHandlerCallbackHead = null;
+            //Null out so it can be GC'ed. this.pendingHandlerCallbackHead = null;
         }

-        // This must happen outside of the synchronized(...) block as otherwise handlerAdded(...) may be called while
+        //This must happen outside of the synchronized(...) block as otherwise handlerAdded(...) may be called while
-        // holding the lock and so produce a deadlock if handlerAdded(...) will try to add another handler from outside
+        //holding the lock and so produce a deadlock if handlerAdded(...) will try to add another handler from outside
-        // the EventLoop.
+        //the EventLoop.
         PendingHandlerCallback task = pendingHandlerCallbackHead;
         while (task != null) {
             task.execute();